 Cubs as young as four weeks can erect their penis or pseudopenis and engage in this ceremony.

-4) Lowly scavengers or noble hunters?
+4) Are spotted hyenas lowly scavengers or noble hunters?

 The common perception of hyenas being cowardly scavengers surviving off the kills of lions is just not true.
 Hyenas are one of the most proficient predators, often hunting in coordinated packs.
 In some populations, lions scavenge more from hyena kills than vice versa.